 AWB (Auto White Balance)

 Automatic White Balance or AWB is a setting where the camera automatically determines the correct white balance for a scene.
 White balance adjusts the camera lighting for a more natural-looking image where for example, white objects appear the same in the photos taken.

-This system can be a bit hit and miss on occasions and a photographers white balance card can be used as a reference point to gain correct white balance.
+This system can be a bit hit-and-miss on occasions and a photographer’s white balance card can be used as a reference point to gain the correct white balance.

-A barrel distortion is an image distortion caused by lens defect where the edge straight lines bulge outwards as in a barrel effect.
+A barrel distortion is an image distortion caused by lens defect where the edge straight lines of an image bulge outwards as in a barrel effect.

 A bit, short for binary digit is the smallest unit of digital information.
 It is the unit of data storage quantity used to describe digital images.

-A bitmap is the term for the method of storing digital information represented by an the arrangement of small squares of various colors, called pixels.
+A bitmap is a term for the method of storing digital information represented by an arrangement of small squares of various colors, called pixels.
 The pixels appear dot-like but they are actually tiny squares when magnified.

 Blooming is that colored or bright halo or streaks around the bright areas of a digital image caused by the exposure of the imaging sensor to a large amount of light or overexposure to the charge-couples device (CCD).